adamclayd/angular-bootstrap-5/README.md

 ```

 ## Todo Tasklist
-- [ ] Make pagination move the pages when you get to the last page in the list.
+- [x] Make pagination move the pages when you get to the last page in the list
+- [ ] Make pagination work if the number of pages gets changed.
 - [ ] Add a datepicker.